depado/articles/pages/drone-helm-kubernetes-rbac-3.md

 going to decode it for him:

 ```
-echo "that very long token of yours" | base64 -w 0
+echo "that very long token of yours" | base64 -d -w 0
 ```

 Store this somewhere, we'll explain later where we're going to use it.
 Also,